 - 1. After a measurement, let the device cool down for an adequate period of time. - 2.
-Remove the optics extension according to chapter 15.3.2 on page 82. - 3.
-Dismount the protective window according to chapter 15.3.3 on page 83. - 4.
+Dismount the protective window according to chapter 15.3.2 on page 84. - 3.
 First clean the protective window with cleaned, oil-free compressed air. - For further cleaning, use isopropanol (observe the manufacturer's safety instructions).
 The coating of the protective window is particularly sensitive to scratches.
-Use cloths suitable for cleaning protective glasses. - 6.
-Replace the protective window with a new one if the contamination cannot be removed or if it is damaged. - 7.
-Mount the protective window according to chapter 15.3.3 on page 83.
+Use cloths suitable for cleaning protective glasses. - 5.
+Replace the protective window with a new one if the contamination cannot be removed or if it is damaged.